-6 Warning Signs to Look for When Performing an Aviation Borescope Inspection on an Aircraft Engine
+6 Warning Signs When Performing an Aviation Borescope Inspection on an Aircraft Engine

 Aviation borescope inspection is an important practice on any aircraft.
 Inspection requirements vary by craft type, and usage.
 For example, commercial and military aircraft are required to have a non-destructive inspection every 100 hours, while many small crafts are only required to have them done once every twelve months unless they are flown more than 200 hours a year.
 An inspection is also recommended when performance has started to lag.